nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 assign <INDEX> <GRADE>
 ```

-- Assigns a grade to the student specified at `<INDEX>` as seen from the Student Page on the right.
-- Grade must be a number between `0 and 100`, inclusive of `0 and 100`.
+- Grade must be a number between `0 and 100`.

 Examples: